tnustrings/ct/readme.md

 ## possible next steps

-a codetext-plugin editor plugin that infers the programming language of a chunk by the file-root it hangs on and syntax-highlights accordingly might be handy. it could be written on the basis of tangle.py and existing org plugins. maybe it could offer to indent code-chunks based on their parent chunk.
+a codetext editor plugin that infers the programming language of a chunk by the file-root it hangs on and syntax-highlights it accordingly might be handy. it could be written on the basis of tangle.py and existing org plugins. maybe it could offer to indent code-chunks based on their parent chunk.